 Type in ‘Malaga car hire’ in your browse and you’ll receive an avalanche of suggestions.
 Dozens of car hire companies operate in Malaga – there are nearly 40 at Malaga Airport alone – so how do you choose which one?
 Read on for some tips.

-Our first tip is to drop into a few forums – TripAdvisor has a lengthy thread – and see what others are saying about hiring a car in Malaga.
+Our first tip is to drop into a few forums – TripAdvisor has a lengthy thread – and see what others are saying about Malaga car hire.
 Or just put ‘best car hire companies in Malaga’ or ‘bad car hire companies in Malaga’ and read on.
 Take note of the goodies and baddies.
 We’ve researched them for this post and trust us, the same ones pop up time and time again.

 Comparison sites makes things much easier for you and the best allow you to put in specific data such as when you plan to hire the car, what type of car you prefer etc.

 But make sure you compare like with like.
-Not just the vehicle type and size, but also insurance cover, charges for extras, fuel policy, pick-up points… And remember the lowest price might not be the cheapest in the long-run.
+Not just the vehicle type and size, but also insurance cover, charges for extras, fuel policy, pick-up points… And remember the lowest price for cheap car hire Malaga might not be the cheapest in the long-run.

 Despite the big choice of car hire companies in Malaga, you still need to book ahead to be sure of a car.
 If you’re coming in the summer (June to September), at Christmas or Easter, book extra early.